oren/node-website-template/readme.md

   development.js        # hostnames, dbs, external api etc prod.js
   test.js

+db/                     # db related stuff db.js                 # access to a real db (just a json file for this example) mock-db.js            # access to mocked db. used for unit tests contacts.json         # our DB

 test                    # unit tests with tape client                # client-side tests with the help of browserify